 All entries are processed in an efficient and secure environment.
-When mail is received at one of the mail processing facilities, it is batched together and assigned a batch date representing the day that the mail was received.
-All mail is run through an electronic scanner, where the identification numbers are machine-read and sent directly to the PCH mainframe computer's Contest system and stored on the Contest Audit File along with the date the entry was received.
+When mailed entries are received at Publishers Clearing House, they are dated and automatically run through an electronic scanner.
+The identification numbers on the entries are machine-read and sent directly to the PCH mainframe computer’s Contest system and stored on the Contest Audit File along with the date the entry was received.
 Embedded in the identification numbers are information corresponding to the name and address of the entrant, the promotion from which the entry came, and any applicable eligibility information.
 This sweepstakes entry process takes place whether the returned mail contains an order or not and is completed within one to three days, depending on incoming mail volume.

 Any mail that cannot be machine-scanned, either because it was damaged or was an unsolicited entry or order, is manually key-entered and sent to the PCH mainframe computer’s Contest System.

-Online contest entries are assigned SuperPrize Numbers in daily batch mode processing.
-The SuperPrize Number information is securely stored on our mainframe computer in the Contest Audit File, along with entrant ID number, entry date and applicable eligibility data.
+Online, mobile and app contest entries are assigned SuperPrize Numbers and this information is securely stored on our mainframe computer in the Contest Audit File, along with entrant ID number, entry date and applicable eligibility data.
 This process takes place whether the online entry contains an order or not.